-At this site you may find several quotes from different Bible translations of which some with a Jewish background shall be used more regularly.
-As such you can find following
+At this site, you may find several quotes from different Bible translations of which some with a Jewish background shall be used more regularly.
+As such you can find the following:

 OJB The Orthodox Jewish Bible,

 A translation into Dutch of the Hebrew, Aramaic and Greek Scriptures that together form the Messianic Scriptures.

 WBvG Wetboek van God of De Thora

 WBvG Law-book from God or the Thora – Code of God or the Torah

 The Torah (Hebrew: תּוֹרָה “instruction, teaching”).
 Contemporary Dutch translation of the first five books of the Tenach or Tanakh (Hebrew Bible), which form the basis of the Jewish faith, and as such must be considered as the main sacred books of this monotheistic religion.
 Also the Christians should have these five books as the basis of their faith.